WiIIiam278/HuskChat/docs/Formatting.md

 The channel `format` defines how messages sent on that channel will be formatted.
 The content of the message sent by the player itself is always appended after the formatting.
 Note that any uncleared formatting will persist and apply to the message contents.
-The format of private messages, group private messages and broadcasts can also be customised.
+The format of private messages, group private messages and broadcasts can also be customized.

 ## MineDown
 You can make use of [MineDown formatting](https://github.com/Phoenix616/MineDown) to use modern (1.16+) hexadecimal colors and easily